, ,

 Honey eyes, amber, hazy amber, brown, green, and blue… What Color Are My Eyes?

-The pigment melanin, which is yellow-brown in color and is also responsible for skin tone, is the most common.
-Some melanin is present even in the eyes of persons with blue or green coloration.
-The pigment melanin is found in both the outer and inner layers of the iris of persons with brown eyes, but in the case of those with blue or green eyes, it is found only in the outer layer.
+The pigment melanin, which is yellow-brown in color and also responsible for skin tone, is the most common.
+Some melanin is present even in the eyes of people with blue or green coloration.
+People with brown eyes contain the pigment melanin in both the outer and inner layers of their iris, while those with blue or green eyes only contain it in the outer layer.

 OCA2 is responsible for determining eye color in around 75% of cases.

-Brown eyes are the most common Eye Color color in world
+Brown eyes are the most prevalent eye color worldwide.

-Having less melanin in the iris causes blue eyes to seem that way.
-With decreased pigment, an organism’s ability to absorb light is diminished.
-Hazel is a seldom seen color since it is a mix of brown and green.
-Although blue and hazel are considered the most desirable eye hues for two genders, they are actually the least common.
-Men found gray, blue, and green eyes to be the most alluring, while women found green, hazel, and gray eyes to be the most alluring.
+Blue eyes seem blue because the iris has less melanin.
+An organism’s capacity to absorb light decreases as pigment levels fall.
+Hazel is a seldom seen hue since it is a combination of brown and green.
+Although blue and hazel are regarded the most attractive eye colors for both genders, they are also the least frequent.
+Men regarded gray, blue, and green eyes to be the most appealing, while women preferred green, hazel, and gray eyes.

 Light Brown Color Eyes To Green Or Amber Color